viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 # Thoughts
-My journey of raytracing started at [Ray Tracing in One Weekend](https://viclw17.github.io/2018/07/17/raytracing-camera-and-msaa) then proceeded by diving into [the rabbit hole of *pbrt*](https://viclw17.github.io/2024/07/01/revisit-path-tracing).
-The richness of *pbrt* kept pushing me out of my comfort zone to learn more and read more, and try to understand rigorous scientific and mathmatic base of path tracing and pbr.
-The process kept echoing with what I learned at university in digital media and computer science -- C++ programming, data structures, calculus, discrete math, probability theories, digital image processing and 3D art production and so much more -- and bringing all those convoluted fading-away knowledge back to the surface with much more relavant and interesting context. :)
+My journey into ray tracing began with [Ray Tracing in One Weekend](https://viclw17.github.io/2018/07/17/raytracing-camera-and-msaa) and then I dove into [pbrt](https://viclw17.github.io/2024/07/01/revisit-path-tracing).
+Exploring pbrt constantly pushed me out of my comfort zone, urging me to dig deeper into its scientific and mathematical roots in path tracing and physically based rendering (pbr).
+This journey echoed my university days studying digital media and computer science—learning C++ programming, data structures, calculus, discrete math, probability theories, digital image processing, 3D art production, and more.
+Bringing these old concepts back with newfound relevance has been really rewarding :)

-Thanks to this workshop as it helped me reformulated all the reading and researching with a minimal context.
-Credit and biggest appreciation to the author [Christoph Peters](https://momentsingraphics.de/PathTracingWorkshop.html).
+I'm thankful to this workshop for helping me tie together all my reading and research.
+Big shout-out to the author, [Christoph Peters](https://momentsingraphics.de/PathTracingWorkshop.html).

-Even though my choosen career path is Technical Art in game development and **real-time** production in film and animation, so many times I came so close to graphic engineering and came across low level rendering theories.
-Looking into such field is purely interest driven but proven to be extremely benefitial as a Technical Artist.
+Even though I work as a Technical Artist focusing on game development and real-time production for film and animation, I've always been drawn to the detailed world of graphics engineering and low-level rendering theories.
+Exploring this field purely out of interest has proven incredibly beneficial for my role.

 END